 Most organizations these days own at least a few vehicles for various purposes.
 A construction company would have several trucks and tractors while a travel agency might own several vans and multi-purpose vehicles (MPVs).

-Just like equipment in the office such as printers and servers, vehicles too needs to be maintained and most importantly tracked.
+Just like equipment in the office such as printers and servers, vehicles need to be maintained and most importantly tracked.

-Let’s just say that you’re an owner of waste management and garbage collection company.
+Let’s just say that you’re an owner of a waste management and garbage collection company.
 If you have twenty (20) trucks deployed to several areas, how do you ensure that each truck has gone to the area that it’s supposed to collect garbage from?

 The only way to know is when a customer calls in to complain that their garbage hasn’t been collected for more than a week.
 And when you ask your truck driver if he’s been to the area, he said that he has, but both parties don’t have any proof.

 To eliminate cases like this from happening, it’s good to implement a fleet management system (FMS) where vehicles can be equipped with a GPS device which sends the following data to the server on a predefined interval:

 - Date & time